CtrlK

 Trigger Term Quality

-The only term present is 'matrix-optimizer' which is technical jargon.
-No natural keywords a user would say like 'matrix', 'optimize', 'linear algebra', 'calculations', etc.
+The only potentially relevant term is 'matrix-optimizer', which is a tool name rather than a natural keyword a user would say.
+There are no natural language trigger terms like 'matrix', 'optimization', 'linear algebra', etc.

 1 / 3